 You can remove the dried buds from the stems by gently running your fingers along the stem.
 Otherwise, you can just store the fresh dried stems whole.

-I like to store mine in a clear mason jar because it looks pretty in my pantry.
-But, you could store it in decorative canisters, a paper bag, spice jars, or any other container you want.
 Whatever container you choose to use, just be sure to store it in a cool, dry and dark location.